ankaAR/bestiario5e/_creatures/drider-spellcaster.md

 armor_class: "19 (armadura natural)"
 ---

-***Fey Ancestry.*** The drider has advantage on saving throws against being charmed, and magic can't put the drider to sleep.
+***Fey Ancestry.*** The drider has advantage on saving throws against being hechizado, and magic can't put the drider to sleep.

 ***Innate Spellcasting.*** The drider's innate spellcasting ability is Wisdom (spell save DC 13).
 The drider can innately cast the following spells, requiring no material components: